 Maintain the bikes

-One of the most important things to keep in mind while running a bike rental shop are the maintenance times.
+One of the most important things to keep in mind while running a bike rental shop is the maintenance times.
 For Roll Outdoors, when they opened one of the other locations they weren’t prepared for the demand that they received.
 While being a positive problem, a poorly managed maintenance schedule can lead to either the rental equipment running out, leaving some customers without gear, or the equipment getting damaged while in use.

 Since the rental equipment is the center of the business, it’s really important to prioritize and really take care of the equipment.
 If there was something to happen in the midst of a customer’s rental period due to the lack of maintenance work, or if the product was not up to par with what they expected to receive, it might ruin the customer’s whole trip.